lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 })
 ```

 The test code is quite long.
-Thankfully, the implementation is trivial.
-In this example, I am just hard-coding the weight constraints in an object called `limits`; in a real world system, you'd likely get these from an API and pass them down to the `patientForm` function.
+The implementation is trivial, however.
+In this example, I am just hard-coding the weight constraints in an object called `limits`.
+In a real world system, you would likely get these from an API and pass them down to the `patientForm` function.

 ```js
 const limits = {